PanDAWMS/panda-client/README.txt

 current
   * support rpm installation in --update of pathena/prun
-  * fixed POOL-ref extraction for old Athena
+  * fixed POOL-ref extraction for old Athena to work with new CollectionTree name
+  * added protection to runBrokerage to avoid too many lookup

 0.1.79 (7/17/2009)
   * dropped the default to use US cloud